 The linear flow of a process inside a flowchart operates one step at a time.
 Each step follows a previous step and leads to another stage in the process.
 The sum of the linear flows defines the essence of the flowchart.
 For instance, a flowchart showing the creation of an automobile defines the multiple stages and steps that help the manufacturer complete the construction of the final product.
 You may need to redefine certain steps in line with the demands of the process.

-However, the entire process is defined by its linearity.
-When we review data flow diagrams, we note processes inside these diagrams can operate parallel to each other.
+However, the entire process is defined by how linear it is.
+When we review a data flow diagram, we note that the process inside the diagram can operate parallel to each other.
 These processes can also have different timing based on days, weeks, or on-demand.
 We may state that these processes operate independently of each other.
-Certain pieces of data inside data flow diagrams can have a limited scope of use while other pieces of data can find wide levels of application.
-We note this represents a key point of departure between flowcharts and data flow diagrams.
+Certain pieces of data inside a flow diagram can have a limited scope of use, while other pieces of data can find wide levels of application.
+We note this represents a key point of departure between a flowchart and a data flow diagram.

 Their centrality in the design and creation of new industrial, engineering, scientific, and commercial processes clearly remains beyond dispute.
-Corporate organizations and government entities must invest substantially in research and development efforts in a bid to promote the use of flowcharts and data flow diagrams.
-The intelligent application of such diagrams can enable inventors and process designers to make optimum use of corporate and natural resources in the service of the market and humanity at large.
+Corporate and government organizations should invest heavily in research and development efforts in a bid to promote the use of flowcharts and flow diagrams.
+The intelligent application of such diagrams can enable data experts and process designers to make the best use of corporate and natural resources in the service of the market and humanity at large.